BigThinkAI-UMD/BitCamp-hacker/README.md

 ## Setup Python Virtual Environment (venv)

 Setting up a Python virtual environment is essential to isolate your project's dependencies from the system-wide Python installation.
-Follow these steps to create and activate a virtual environment for this project:
+Follow these steps to create and activate a virtual environment for this project.
+Please use **Python 3.10.11** (others may work, this is just what we used):

 ### 1. Create Virtual Environment